fawaz-alsaif/fawaz-alsaif.github.io/_posts/2023-06-01-NBA-Players-Shooting-Data.md

 [Source](https://www.nba.com/stats/players/shooting/?Season=2020-21&SeasonType=Playoffs&PerMode=Totals) of dataset.

-## The business case:

-A university basketball team has hired you to use data to improve their performance.
-They want to know whether it's possible to use past data to provide tailored recommendations to players.

-As a test, you have been provided with NBA shooting data for four players.
-The manager of the university team has asked you whether it is possible to provide data-driven recommendations for each player based on their likelihood of making a shot.

-You will need to prepare a report that is accessible to a broad audience.
-It will need to outline your steps, findings, and conclusions.

 # I- Exploratory Data Analysis

 First, let's explore the data and conduct initial vizualization to understand the data better.